 - Lower intake of sodium.
 Sodium can cause water retention, making it harder to breathe, so limit foods that contain more than 300 milligrams of sodium per serving.
 Sodium-free spices like rosemary, oregano, parsley, basil, onion, curry, and lemon juice are all tasty alternatives.

-Carolina Hearts Home Care is a leading provider that families depend on for quality companion home care in Laurinburg, NC, the surrounding areas in North Carolina as well as South Carolina.
+Carolina Hearts Home Care is a leading provider that families depend on for quality senior care in Laurel Hill, NC, the surrounding areas.
 Our professional caregivers are experienced and trained in working with individuals with COPD and their family members to help manage COPD symptoms.
 We also ensure the home is safe and minimize irritants.
 Contact us today at 1-855-277-2005 to learn more ways we can help, have your questions answered, and see our full service area.